jonathanhogg/flitter/docs/physics.md

 ## Non-realtime mode

-If the **flitter** engine is run in non-realtime mode, with the `--lockstep` command-line option, then the simulation behaviour with regard to the `resolution` attribute is slightly different.
-In non-realtime mode, `resolution` still represents a minimum interval that the simulation will use but instead of lagging if the frame-rate is slower than this, additional simulation steps will be inserted to keep the simulation up to date.
+If the **Flitter** engine is run in non-realtime mode, with the `--lockstep` command-line option, then the simulation behaviour with regard to the `resolution` attribute is slightly different.
+In non-realtime mode, `resolution` still represents a minimum interval that the simulation will use, but instead of lagging if the frame-rate is slower than this additional simulation steps will be inserted to keep the simulation up to date.

 For example, if resolution is set to `1/60` and the engine is run with